Jim Steinman: 2010s

 In January 2012, it was announced that Steinman was working with Terry Jones of Monty Python fame on a heavy metal version of The Nutcracker.
-In February of the same year, it was announced that he would be inducted into the Songwriters Hall of Fame on June 14.
+In February of the same year, it was announced that Steinman would be inducted into the Songwriters Hall of Fame on June 14.
 On April 10, 2012, Amherst College announced that Steinman would receive an honorary degree at the college's 191st commencement on May 20.
 However, honorary degrees are awarded only in person, and Steinman "had to cancel due to unforeseen circumstances".
 On April 17, 2013, the college announced that Steinman would speak at a "conversation" on campus that will be open to the public on May 25, and would receive an honorary degree, a doctorate of humane letters, at the college's 192nd commencement on May 26.
 In April 2013, Meat Loaf said that he and Steinman will collaborate on three new songs to be included on Meat Loaf's album Braver Than We Are, which was (at the time) to be released in 2015.
 In 2016, Jim Steinman was inducted into the Long Island Music Hall of Fame.

-Meat Loaf's album Braver Than We Are was released in Europe on September 9, 2016, and in North America on September 16, 2016.
-It contains ten songs composed by Steinman.
-Jim Steinman wrote either nothing or almost nothing specifically for this album.
-Paul Crook produced this album.
-Like Desmond Child's Bat Out of Hell III: The Monster Is Loose, this album was made separately from the production team of Jim Steinman and Steven Rinkoff.
-Rob Evan was the first singer to perform the songs "Only When I Feel" and "Speaking in Tongues", in 2005 and 2006.
-The track "Going All The Way" is a mixture of some previously released material, some previously leaked material, and a little bit of material neither previously released nor previously leaked.
-Part of "Going All the Way" is in the song "Braver Than We Are/Say A Prayer" from Dance of the Vampires.
-Part of it is in a leaked demo of Karine Hannah singing, titled "Braver Than We Are".
-A small minority of it is not in the leaked demo of Karine Hannah singing or in Dance of the Vampires.
-"Loving You's a Dirty Job (But Somebody's Got To Do It)" is a cover of the released recording of Bonnie Tyler and Todd Rundgren.
-"More" is a cover of the released recording of The Sisters of Mercy.
-The tracks "Who Needs The Young", "Souvenirs", "Godz", "Skull of Your Country", and "Train of Love" are all covers of unreleased recordings that Steinman made in the 1970s.
-Recordings from the 1970s of all of those songs have been in circulation among fans on the internet.